 Excel has a data table format, called “Data Tables” (or “Excel Tables”) were introduced in Excel 2007.
 They were supposed to simplify the work with data in Excel.
 I like to use them quite a lot because they often make the work with functions (especially complex SUMIFS functions), quite simple.
-If you anyway want to convert them back to normal tables: Here is how to do that!
+In this article I describe, how to convert an Excel table to normal cell range.

 In a hurry?
 Click once on a cell in your data table, go to the table tools ribbon and click on “Convert to Range“.